Early Smelting In Utah

 The following comes from the October 22, 1875 issue of the Salt Lake Tribune.

 The Waterman smelter, located on the north shore of Rush Lake, and within a quarter of a mile of Stockton, is well worthy of a visit.
-This smelter is the property of Issac S. Waterman, a wealthy Philadelphia iron manufacturer, who owns, in connection with it, the famous Hidden Treasure min, in Dry Canyon, distant from the smelter about nine miles, the ores from which employ it to ist full capacity.
-It has two stacks, with a capacity each of twenty six tons per day, is run by a fortyhorsepower engine and sveenty horse boiler.
-Th Ayres Kirk process of condensing and saving the fumes - the invention of Mr. Ayres and Mr. Kirk - has been adopted with satisfactort results, both as regards health and pecuniary benefits.
+This smelter is the property of Issac S. Waterman, a wealthy Philadelphia iron manufacturer, who owns, in connection with it, the famous Hidden Treasure min, in Dry Canyon, distant from the smelter about nine miles, the ores from which employ it to its full capacity.
+It has two stacks, with a capacity each of twenty six tons per day, is run by a forty-horsepower engine and seventy horse boiler.
+Th Ayres Kirk process of condensing and saving the fumes - the invention of Mr. Ayres and Mr. Kirk - has been adopted with satisfactory results, both as regards health and pecuniary benefits.
 [There follows a description of the workings of the smelter.]

 The Waterman turns out an average of nine tons of bullion to the stack per day and during the last year's run, produced 1,800 tons.
-The bullion was formerly shipped to Newark, N.J., but the refinery at St. Louis now purchaes it all.
+The bullion was formerly shipped to Newark, N.J., but the refinery at St. Louis now purchases it all.

 Ten teams are constantly employed in transporting ore from the mine to the smelter, and about the same number carrying bullion to the railroad terminus at Half Way House.